 Caples Ecological Restoration Project

 Healthy forests and watersheds depend on a healthy fire regime; reintroducing fire as a management tool will be key for increasing the pace and scale of restoration.
 The Caples Creek Watershed Ecological Restoration Project will complete forest restoration work on 6,800 acres of the Eldorado National Forest, and 4,400 acres of the project area will be treated using prescribed fire.
 This project is being completed as a partnership between the El Dorado Irrigation District, the Eldorado National Forest, and the Sierra Nevada Conservancy.

-Lake Tahoe West Collaborative Project
+Lake Tahoe West Restoration Project

-Several critical elements make Lake Tahoe West distinctive: a collaboratively developed and implemented large landscape-scale approach; a 10-year strategy to restore the forests, watersheds, recreational opportunities, and communities on Lake Tahoe’s western shore; a science team to inform the effort and model the tradeoffs of management actions; and the alignment and acceleration of planning permitting and implementation schedules.
+Several critical elements make the Lake Tahoe West Restoration Partnership distinctive: a collaboratively developed and implemented large landscape-scale approach; a 10-year strategy to restore the forests, watersheds, recreational opportunities, and communities on Lake Tahoe’s western shore; a science team to inform the effort and model the tradeoffs of management actions; and the alignment and acceleration of planning permitting and implementation schedules.

 North Yuba Forest Resilience Project

 The North Yuba Forest Resilience Project is a large landscape project that aims to restore resilience to the 275,000-acre North Yuba River watershed.
 It builds on the success of the partnership approach used in the French Meadows Project and includes innovative approaches to planning as the project area is ten times larger than the standard project size.
 The restoration work will be financed in part by Blue Forest’s novel Forest Resilience Bond, investing private capital in restoration projects that protect forest health and mitigate the risks of wildfires and drought.